Soccer-American coach Marsch to succeed Nagelsmann at RB Leipzig | Sports-Games

 Soccer-American coach Marsch to succeed Nagelsmann at RB Leipzig

-Coach Jesse Marsch will take over RB Leipzig from next season, replacing Julian Nagelsmann who is joining Bayern Munich, after agreeing to a two-year contract, the club said on Thursday.
-The 47-year-old American, who was an assistant coach at Leipzig in 2018/19, will join from sister club RB Salzburg, where he won the Austrian league and Cup double last season.
+RB Leipzig have named Jesse Marsch as coach from next season, replacing Julian Nagelsmann who is joining Bayern Munich, after the American agreed a two-year deal, the club said on Thursday.
+The 47-year-old Marsch, who was an assistant coach at Leipzig in 2018/19, will join from sister club RB Salzburg, where he won the Austrian league and Cup double last season.

+From 2015 to 2018 Marsch had coached another Red Bull-owned club, the New York Red Bulls.
+Marsch is also the first U.S. coach to have managed in the Champions League, with Salzburg.
+"Jesse has done outstanding work everywhere he has worked so far," said Leipzig's Head of soccer Oliver Mintzlaff.
+"He has kept developing and it is obviously an advantage that he has worked at RB Leipzig for a year in the past.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)